near/docs/docs/concepts/web3/nfts.md

 * In order to read this data, clients should make an API call to the server.
 This adds a centralized point for our NFT, and may not be suitable for all applications.
-* If a smart contract requires this data, a server should serve as a [Blockchain Oracle](https://en.wikipedia.org/wiki/Blockchain_oracle#:~:text=A%20blockchain%20oracle%20is%20a,that%20decentralised%20knowledge%20is%20obtained.), which complicates things.
+* If a smart contract requires this data, a server should serve as a [Blockchain Oracle](https://en.wikipedia.org/wiki/Blockchain_oracle), which complicates things.

-If we want our server to serve as an oracle for our smart contract, the easiest way is to cryptographically sign server’s data and verify it on the contract’s side (server’s public key that was used for signing should be hardcoded in a contract in this case).
+If we want our server to serve as an oracle for our smart contract, the easiest way is to cryptographically sign server’s data and verify it on the contract’s side (server’s public key that was used for signing should be stored in a contract in this case).

 In order to prevent replay attacks, signed data should include a timestamp, which should also be verified.
 However, there’s on trick to this - smart contracts can’t access current time, since it would make them non-deterministic.
-Instead, transaction signature time can be used - it can be accessed using `env::block_timestamp() `function.
+Instead, transaction signature time can be used - it can be accessed using `env::block_timestamp()` function.